-It’s something we’re all guilty of: exchanging introductions with someone new only to forget that person’s name moments later.
+It’s something we’re all guilty of: exchanging introductions with someone new only to forget their name moments later.

 ‘Tis the season for holiday parties where you’re sure to meet new people — but if you’re dreading the introductions, worry not.
 One memory expert is putting an end to all stress-inducing introductions with a few simple tips.

-Memory expert Harry Lorayne has shared his tips with live audiences, showing them he can remember the names of up to 1,500 people he’s just met.
+Memory Expert Harry Lorayne has shared his tips with live audiences, proving he can remember the names of up to 1,500 people he’s just met.
 When it comes to making sure you never forget a name, Lorayne tells the Daily Mail it’s important to go back to the basics.

-When someone introduces themselves, assign a visual to the person’s name.
+When someone introduces themselves, assign a visual to it.